 - Exposing your rescue dog to diverse situations and people, at a comfortable pace, can help them become more adaptable and resilient.

-Why Socialization is Crucial
+Why Socialisation is Crucial

 Overcoming Fear, Anxiety, and Aggression